CanREACH-SK Patient-Centered Mental Health in Pediatric Primary Care (PPP) Mini-Fellowship

 Key Details

-virtual icon Format: Virtual and In-Person (See Program Dates for more information).
+virtual icon Format: In-Person & Virtual (See Program Dates for more information).

-person icon Target Audience: Family physicians, nurse practitioners, primary care practitioners, and residents.
+person icon Target Audience: Family physicians, pediatricians, nurse practitioners, primary care practitioners, and residents.

 You must be licensed to practice in Saskatchewan to attend.